romainl/vim-qf/README.md

 ### Anti-features

 Many plugins interact with the quickfix/location list/window in ways that are more or less incompatible with vim-qf.
-I have put considerable effort in making most vim-qf features optional so it should be possible to disable individual features in case of conflict but well… you never know.
+I have put considerable effort into making most vim-qf features optional so it should be possible to disable individual features in case of conflict but well… you never know.

 **If one of your plugins somehow already manages the quickfix/location list/window, then you should probably look elsewhere.**